BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Introduction

 Existing approaches of data selection methods suffer from two major limitations.
 First, they often require leveraging pretrained models~\citep{brown2020language,xie2023data,wettig2024qurating} for data-quality filtering, making it difficult to separate the effects of data selection from those of the external pretrained models.
 For example, the QuRating method~\citep{wettig2024qurating} assigns quality ratings to training samples based on responses from a pretrained LLM (e.g., GPT-3.5) before training a QuRater model.
 This reliance raises uncertainty about the role of the external LLM in the training process and whether its feedback is truly optimal.
 Moreover, the cost of invoking these external pretrained models is prohibitively expensive during data selection process for large-scale pretraining.
-Second, they typically do not consider the long-term impact of selected data if the model is trained to convergence.
+Second, many influence-based approaches estimate data utility from a fixed model state or a short-horizon update.
 For example, the data influence function based approach~\citep{yu2024mates} evaluates the impact of individual training samples based on a single training step with the current model, which does not capture the cumulative effects of data selection over the course of full model training.